Bourton-on-the-Water model village

 Bourton-on-the-Water model village is a scale model village in the grounds of the Old New Inn in Bourton-on-the-Water, Gloucestershire, England.
 One of the first model villages in the country, it was started in 1936 and completed in 1940.
-The model represents the core of Bourton-on-the-Water as it appeared in 1936 in 1:9 scale.
+The model represents the core of Bourton-on-the-Water as it appeared in 1936 in 1:9 scale, rotated 90° in orientation from the actual village it is in.
 The model village contains around 100 buildings.
 It is open to the public and includes exhibitions of other models on smaller scales.

 Background

 The Bourton-on-the-Water model village was one of the first to be built in England, being completed between 1936 and 1940.
 Possibly the only earlier example is the Bekonscot model village in Beaconsfield, Buckinghamshire, which is the oldest in the world, being begun in 1929, though not finished until the later 20th century.
 Bourton-on-the-Water was a fledgling tourist destination in the early 20th century and the landlord of the New Inn, Mr C A Morris, decided to build the model village to attract motorists to his public house.
 Morris had originally intended to convert the pub's vegetable garden into a village green with a stream with a waterfall and scale replicas of the arch bridges in the village.
 He soon decided to instead construct a 1:9 scale model of the entire village.